Motivational Theories for Early Childhood Supervision

-- Supervisor or a teacher should be involved in decision making process of a child and should also give opinions and views.
+- A supervisor or teacher should be involved in a child’s decision-making process and give opinions and views.

-- Their strengths and weaknesses must be identified and proper training and guidance should be provided so that there is improvement in performance.
+- Their strengths and weaknesses must be identified, and proper training and guidance should be provided so that there is a performance improvement.

-- Individual needs of the teachers should be taken care of so that they remain motivated.
+- The individual needs of the teachers should be taken care of so that they remain motivated.

-- Constructive positive feedback on performance should be given while observing during supervision so that it helps in their career growth.
+- Constructive, positive feedback on performance should be given while observing during supervision to help their career growth.

-- Identifying them with their mistakes so that they learn from them and work in close proximity by improving performance.
+- Identifying them with their mistakes so that they learn from them and work nearby by improving performance.

-- Job promotion is really important as it would help the teacher to closely assess her own performance.
-It shall boost confidence and self worth.
+- Job promotion is essential as it would help the teacher to assess her own performance closely.
+It shall boost confidence and self-worth.

-- A motivated supervisor or a teacher has an important role to be played in child’s initial years by contributing to their intellect and work habits.
-As they are the child’s first guide after parents.
+- A motivated supervisor or teacher has an important role in the child’s initial years by contributing to their intellect and work habits.
+They are the child’s first guide after parents.

 Role of Supervisor in Childcare

 - A supervisor needs to act as a communicator and a facilitator for the children.
-The ideas should be properly communicated so that the child and his views on the same is analyzed to know his mental development.
+The ideas should be properly communicated so that the child and his views are analyzed to know his mental development.
 They should be allowed to learn independently.

-- The supervisor must treat all his students equally without allowing them to grow insecured and jealous.
+- The supervisor must treat all his students equally without allowing them to grow insecure and jealous.

 - The classroom physical activity should be paired with their studies.
-For instance, the students are being taught about plants in their school.
-So, simultaneously they could be motivated to plant saplings and plants in the school and in thir homes backyard.
+For instance, the students are being taught about plants in their schools.
+So, simultaneously they could be motivated to plant saplings and plants in the school and the backyard of their home.

-- Supervisor must show a positive attitude towards their performance that improves child’s confidence and personality.
+- Supervisors must show a positive attitude towards their performance that improves a child’s confidence and personality.

 Theories of Motivation in Education

-- Intrinsic and Extrinsic motivation theory .- the challenges, skills, control, discipline and curiosity triggers the intrinsic motivation.
-It enhances will power and positive attitude in a person.
+- Intrinsic and Extrinsic motivation theory .- the challenges, skills, control, discipline, and curiosity triggers intrinsic motivation.
+It will power and a positive attitude in a person.
 Intrinsic can direct students to participate in academic activities without any rewards and expectations.
-It leads to great level of self motivation.
-While extrinsic motivates the students to engage in activities while anticipating rewards, grades, appreciation.
+It leads to a great level of self-motivation.
+At the same time, extrinsic motivates the students to engage in activities while anticipating rewards, grades, appreciation.
 It can be due to fear of punishment and control.
-Though it could be an initial boost to engage students abd sustain motivation throughout the process of learning.
+However, it could be an initial boost to engage students and sustain motivation throughout learning.

-- Self determination theory. – extrinsic motivation controls external behaviour.
-While intrinsic motivation is related to satisfaction of psychological needs of autonomy, competence and relatedness.
-It is divided into four further theories- (1) cognitive evaluation theory that explains effects of external construction on internal motivation.
-It includes attention to autonomous and competence.
+- Self-determination theory. – extrinsic motivation controls external behaviour.
+At the same time, intrinsic motivation is related to the satisfaction of psychological needs of autonomy, competence, and relatedness.
+It is divided into four further theories- (1) cognitive evaluation theory that explains the effects of external construction on internal motivation.
+It includes attention to autonomy and competence.
 (2) Organismic Integration Theory and Causality Orientations theory.
 (3) Basic Psychological needs theory.
-(4) Goal contents theory shows fundamental needs and satisfaction and well being which is based on intrisic and extrinsic goals.
-It leads to greater achievement and better academic performance within the setting of educational environment.
+(4) Goal contents theory shows fundamental needs and satisfaction and well-being based on intrinsic and extrinsic goals.
+It leads to greater achievement and better academic performance within the setting of the educational environment.

-- Social Cognitive Theory. – Education, Communication to psychology refers to acqusition of knowledge by direct observation, interaction, experience and outside media influence.
-It illustrates that how people gain and maintain several behavioural patterns and provides interactive learning to students.
+- Social Cognitive Theory. – Education, Communication to psychology refers to acquiring knowledge through direct observation, interaction, experience, and outside media influence.
+It illustrates how people gain and maintain several behavioural patterns and provides interactive learning to students.

-I hereby conclude from this above written essay that after parents, child’s first mentor is his teacher.
-The first few years of a child are very crucial and needs to be handled with care and affection.
-When the teacher is in his best form and motivated the students also turn out to be competitive and result oriented.
-The initial years of his life are in mostly mentor’s hand and they are responsible for child’s overall development.
+I hereby conclude from this above-written essay that a child’s first mentor is his teacher after parents.
+The first few years of a child are crucial and need to be handled with care and affection.
+When the teacher is in his best form and motivated, the students also become competitive and result oriented.
+The initial years of his life are mostly the mentor’s hands, and they are responsible for a child’s overall development.

-Expert guidance in assignment and essay write ups
+Expert guidance in the assignment and essay write-ups